-Raymond T. Davis is Chief Business Development Officer for our Sponsor.
-Ray is responsible for product development and sales distribution for our Sponsor.
-He focuses on developing and creating strategic offerings with distribution partners within the Independent Broker Dealer community and Pension Funds.
-Ray holds more than 20 years of management experience.
-Since 2014, Ray has focused on his operational and strategic skills to implement policy, process and operational enhancements for product offerings for the broker dealer community.
+Raymond T. Davis is Chief Business Development Officer and a member of the board of managers of ROHM.
+Ray is responsible for the company's long-term business strategy, including supporting our lending product development, and leading capital strategy, which includes concurrently developing strategic offerings with investment partners amongst the independent broker dealer community, family offices and pension funds.
+Ray has more than 20 years of management experience.
+Since 2014, Ray has focused is operational and strategic skills on implementing policy, process and operational enhancements for various investment funds and vehicles distributed in the independent broker dealer community.
 Ray has served both private companies and registered alternative investment funds in various senior roles.
-Previously, Ray was a Senior Managing Director responsible for growth and build out of two distribution channels.
 Ray attended Wayne State University.